Growing cherry tomatoes is easier than other tomatoes. If you are a beginner tomato grower, then cherry tomato is the right choice for you.

 Growing Cherry Tomatoes Indoors Over the Year

-According to the USDA plant hardiness zone map, you have different length of the frost-free growing season in different parts of the country.
+According to the USDA plant hardiness zone map, you have different lengths of the frost-free growing season in different parts of the country.
 Frost is a great problem for tomatoes which can ruin your total harvest.
-So, growing fresh tomatoes round the year are hardly possible.
+So, growing fresh tomatoes around the year are hardly possible.

 But you can still fill up your table with fresh cherry tomatoes all over the year if you are a little bit tricky about gardening.

-To do that, at first utilize your regular warm days of the growing season.
-This time you can grow your tomatoes under the direct sunlight and harvest them.
+To do that, first, utilize your regular warm days of the growing season.
+This time you can grow your tomatoes under direct sunlight and harvest them.

 During the frost, you can grow cherry tomatoes indoors under the growing light.
 In that case, prepare some seedlings and plant them every two weeks later for continuous production until the last frost date of the season.
 After that, you can grow tomatoes again outdoors.